roboflow/inference/docs/workflows/internal_data_types.md

 ??? tip "Images cropping"

     When your block increases dimensionality and provides output with `image` kind - usually that means cropping the image.
+In such cases input image `video_metadata` is to be removed (as usually it does not make sense to keep them, as underlying video processing blocks will not work correctly when for dynamically created blocks).

     Below you can find scratch of implementation for that operation:

     ```python
     from typing import List, Tuple

     from dataclasses import replace
-    from inference.core.workflows.execution_engine.entities.base import \
+    from inference.core.workflows.execution_engine.entities.base import WorkflowImageData
-        WorkflowImageData, ImageParentMetadata, OriginCoordinatesSystem

     def crop_images(
         image: WorkflowImageData,
         crops: List[Tuple[str, int, int, int, int]],